Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 Access to AWS CodeArtifact is managed through an IAM role with read-only permissions for both CodeArtifact and AWS Security Token Service (STS).
 The role acquires temporary credentials via STS, which are used to generate an authorization token through the AWS CLI.
 This token is stored in the `CODEARTIFACT_AUTH_TOKEN` environment variable and injected into Maven’s `settings.xml` as a bearer token profile, enabling secure, time-limited access to the repository without relying on static credentials.

-Since the token expires after 12 hours, an automated refresh mechanism ensures it is regenerated and re-injected during long-running build processes, maintaining uninterrupted access while minimizing security exposure.
+Since the token expires after 12 hours, an automated refresh mechanism regenerates and re-injects the token as needed during long-running build processes, maintaining uninterrupted access while minimizing credential exposure.

-To support long-running build processes, an automated refresh mechanism regenerates and re-injects the token as needed, maintaining uninterrupted access while minimizing credential exposure.
 With this configuration, Maven retrieves all dependencies directly from CodeArtifact, ensuring that builds are isolated from external sources and aligned with internal governance policies.

 <img width="1797" height="970" alt="image" src="https://github.com/user-attachments/assets/546f99e9-441a-4a57-942c-b03c0b30ef6c" />

 A post-build verification step confirms the presence and integrity of expected packages, validating compliance with enterprise DevOps standards.
-This solution delivers a secure, reproducible, and fully automated workflow for dependency management, streamlining builds and strengthening software supply chain security.

 ---
 ## ⚙️ Continuous Integration with AWS CodeBuild